andreaspastor/Discriminability-Analysis/README.md

 <img src="./discriminability_plots/discriminability_AV_Video__Expert+Naive__datasets-time-Wilcoxon.png" width="500">

-Here the analysis is performed with the time as the x-axis.
-This allows to see which methodology is the most efficient in terms of experimental effort to provide the same discriminative power.
-Time can be related to the amount of money spent on the subjective test to recruit assessors, immobilize the equipment, etc. The results shows that the ACR-HR methodology with naive assessors is more efficient than the DSIS methodology.
+Here, the analysis is performed with time as the x-axis.
+This allows us to see which methodology is the most efficient in terms of experimental effort to provide the same discriminative power.
+Time can be related to the amount of money spent on the subjective test to recruit assessors, immobilize the equipment, etc. The results show that the ACR-HR methodology with naive assessors is more efficient than the DSIS methodology.
-SAMVIQ methodology with already trained assessors is the most efficient in terms of experimental effort, but the time to train the assessors is not taken into account in this analysis, only the time of the actual subjective test.
+SAMVIQ methodology with already trained assessors is the most efficient in terms of experimental effort.
+Still, the time to train the assessors is not taken into account in this analysis, only the time of the actual subjective test.
 (More details in the referenced papers)

 ## References